02infi/Procod/README.md

 Identification of steric crashes in protein interfaces

-To identify atomic clashes in protein interfaces, I have developed a method called PRODOC based on GEPOL.
+To identify atomic clashes in protein interfaces, I have developed a method called PROCOD based on GEPOL.
 GEPOL approximates the molecular surface of proteins by triangular tessellation of the atoms, i.e. the surface of atoms is represented by a set of triangles.
 On a first step, it identify the interface of the complex by filtering those surface regions that do not change when comparing